 - From mid-November to the end of December, Graceland is decorated inside and out with festive lights and decorations, some of which were used by Elvis himself.

 - Held in August, Elvis Week sees hundreds of fans from far and wide gather in Memphis to celebrate the life and legacy of Elvis with parties, contests, concerts and dances, as well as a mass candlelit vigil at Graceland.

-Our itineraries will give you suggestions for what is possible when you travel in Memphis, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Memphis, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Memphis

 We’ve selected a range of accommodation options for when you visit Memphis.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.